KwekuYamoah/lab-1/README.md

 ## Using the file

 Please refer to your lab instructions for definitive directions.
 In general, clone this repository to a new repository in your user space.

+## To Dare is To DO
+I have gotten here so I know I am good.
+Let me finish up very fast.
+Thank you Todd, if you will even see this :)